vippsas/vipps-woocommerce/README.txt

 = 1.17.0 =
 * Added: Support for WooCommerce High Performance Order Storage (HPOS)
 * Fixed: Period campaigns now show correctly in the app when there's both a free trial and a sign-up fee.
 * Fixed: Changed the logic for how we determine whether to show our gateway, because certain plugins add their own subscription types.
-Now we only disable our gateway if Vipps MobilePay Checkout is being shown as well.
+Now we only disable our gateway if "Pay with Vipps and MobilePay for WooCommerce" is being shown as well.
 * Fixed: We no longer care about an order's status when it comes to displaying the "Capture" button.
 If there are funds to capture, we show it.
 * Fixed: Better error logging for when we try to capture a charge that can no longer be captured.
 Rewrote the capture payment handler.
 * Fixed: Changing gateway was no longer possible in one of the later Woo Subscription versions, due to the use of `wp_safe_redirect`.
 We now whitelist Vipps MobilePay's domains.